 For the double chocolate ganache:

 1. In a saucepan, heat 1 cup of whole milk, sweetened condensed milk, and 1/2 stick of butter, and stir in 1/2 cup of cocoa powder.
 Once dissolved, turn off the heat, and pour over 1 cup of chocolate.
 Stir to melt, and let cool.

 1. Preheat the oven to 350 degrees F.

-2. In a medium bowl, combine flour, 1 1/3 cups of granulated sugar, brown sugar, 1/4 tsp of salt, baking soda, remaining cocoa powder, ground cinnamon, and ground nutmeg, and stir in half of the double chocolate ganache.
+2. In a medium bowl, combine flour, 1 1/3 cups of granulated sugar, brown sugar, 1/4 tsp of salt, baking soda, and remaining cocoa powder, and stir in half of the double chocolate ganache.

 3. In a separate bowl, whisk together 2 sticks of butter, whole eggs, remaining whole milk, and vanilla extract, and stir it into the cake batter along with remaining chocolate.